gokberkgunes/df/README.md

 # df
-this program reports disk information in terms of sizes; it is a simple and small reimplementation of well known sstandart unix command df.
+this program reports disk information in terms of sizes; it is a simple reimplementation of well known standart unix command df.

-##
 - reports only physical disks
 - all static memory (no dynamic memory allocation)
-- only integer arithmetic (no floating point artihmetic)
+- only integer arithmetic (no floating point arithmetic)

 ## Usage
 Currently, there is only one argument is accepted by the program.